walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

 **Line 75:** "xear" → should be "year"
 - `# 5 years after the next xear` → `# 5 years after the next year`

-Otherwise, the specification is now **logically sound and complete**.
+Beside that, the specification is now **logically sound and complete**.
 All structural issues are resolved, and the requirements are clear and implementable.
 The app structure makes sense with:

 - ✅ Clear column layout
 - ✅ Well-defined data structure